tonykle/tonykle.github.io/about/index.md

 ## How I got into Programming

 I initially became interested in programming during college.
 I always enjoyed the mixture of creativity and critical thinking required to write code.
 Out of the computer science courses I took, I was always more interested in the ones that were more front-end oriented.
 And by the end of college, I had research and intern experience involving software.
 It was then when I transitioned into my career as a full-time developer.

-## Résumé
-To get a better understanding of my background, please take a look at my [résumé](http://tonykle.github.io/other/tonyleresume.pdf).